Understanding Town Meeting:

 Reconsideration - Reconsideration is rarely used and only to correct an oversight or an illegality

 Visual Displays - Voters who wish to show slides or present other visual material should make arrangements before the meeting.
-Contact the Assistant Town Manager at the Town Offices to make arrangements for Town Meeting Visuals.
+Contact the Town Clerk's Office for additional information.

 Pro/Con Microphones - The Moderator will sometimes call for the use of Pro/Con Microphones to help organize the debate on controversial articles.